Arthur Lieutenant: Politics (Soviet occupation zone / German Democratic Republic)

-By the end of December 1948 the consciously "western" Free Democratic Party had been founded in the western occupation zones.
-Before that, on 10 April 1948, Arthur Lieutenant visited his boss, Wilhelm Külz, on the morning of 10 April 1948 to be greeted by the housekeeper with the information that unusually, even though it was already 8 in the morning, Külz had not emerged from his bedroom.
-Lieutenant accompanied the housekeeper into Külz's bedroom only to discover that the elderly "east German" Liberal Party leader had unexpectedly died in the night, apparently as the result of a heart attack.
+By the end of December 1948 the consciously "western" Free Democratic Party had been founded in the Western occupation zones.
+Before that, on 10 April 1948, Arthur Lieutenant visited his boss, Wilhelm Külz, on the morning of 10 April 1948, only to be greeted by the housekeeper with the unusual information, even though it was already 8 in the morning, Külz had not yet emerged from his bedroom.
+Lieutenant accompanied the housekeeper into Külz's bedroom only to discover that the elderly East German Liberal Democratic Party leader had unexpectedly died in the night, apparently as the result of a heart attack.

 After the death of the party leader Arthur Lieutenant, as his deputy, took over his duties.
 Sources are nevertheless ambiguous on whether he can strictly be counted as party leader.
 Some commentators thought that if there had been an election of members, Lieutenant would have been voted in as party leader, but, possibly mindful of this possibility, the Soviet Military Administration did not permit such an election.
 Lieutenant's position in the party is accordingly sometimes described as that of "acting" party leader between April and October 1948.

-The structural device whereby East Germany's ruling SED (party) controlled the country's other parties (known as the "Bloc parties") was the National Front, an administrative framework incorporating political parties along with various officially approved mass movements, each entitled to participate in elections and to send members to the National Legislature (Volkskammer) on the basis of predetermined quotas.
+The structural device whereby East Germany's ruling SED (party) controlled the country's other parties (known as "Bloc parties") was the National Front, an administrative framework incorporating political parties along with various officially approved mass movements, each entitled to participate in elections and to send members to the National Legislature (Volkskammer) on the basis of predetermined quotas.
 Arthur Lieutenant was not a supporter of the Soviet style constitutional arrangements being imposed by the government: there were also sharp tensions within the LDPD.
-In October 1948 he resigned his party offices, succeeded as party leader, largely from a sense of duty, by Dr. Karl Hamann who for a few years continued to place hope in the miraculous possibility of a somehow reunited Germany delivering a return to democratic political institutions.
+In October 1948 he resigned his party offices, and was succeeded as party leader, largely out of a sense of duty, by Dr. Karl Hamann who for a few years continued to place hope in the miraculous possibility of a somehow reunited Germany delivering a return to democratic political institutions.
 In the month he resigned from the national party leadership team Arthur Lieutenant was appointed Finance Minister in the regional government of Brandenburg which may have been a necessary job at the regional level, although in Brandenburg and across the country the regional tier of government was increasingly being sidelined as power accrued to the central committee of the ruling party.
-In 1948/49 he was also nominated to membership of the " Provisional Volkskammer" which with the formal founding of the German Democratic Republic in October 1949 would become the new country's National Legislature (always subject to the Leading Role of The Party).
+In 1948/49 he was also nominated to membership of the "Provisional Volkskammer" which with the formal founding of the German Democratic Republic in October 1949 would become the new country's national legislature (though always subject to the leading role of the Socialist Unity Party).
 Lieutenant evidently remained under pressure, however, and in October 1949, a few days before the founding of the German Democratic Republic was celebrated in East Berlin, Arthur Lieutenant fled to West Berlin.